 The graduate business minor is offered in two parts.
 Courses in Series One are scheduled during the summer in a seven week session.
 Courses in Series Two are either offered in either the summer or throughout the academic year, depending on what fits best for your schedule a program of study.

-For 2015 courses will be offered from June 15th to August 3rd.
+2016 courses will be offered from May 9th to July 29th.

 Course Series One (6 Hours)